marcushuewitt/ClassNotes/Class06/README.md

 * After doing this, your local repo has merged the changes on github to the changes made to your local repo.
 The final step now is to push everything up to the server (to ensure that both the local and server repos are now in sync).

-NOTE: See video walk-through example [here]().
+NOTE: See video walk-through example [here](https://use.vg/AfhyBB).

-# c05ex0e - handle merge conflicts between local and remote repo (more difficult - when changes have been made to the same file)
+# c06ex0e - handle merge conflicts between local and remote repo (more difficult - when changes have been made to the same file)

 Set VSCode as your merge editor: